xesdoog/YimActions/README.md

     1. Open **YimActions** and select the ![image](https://github.com/xesdoog/YimActions/assets/66764345/e61e675b-b41e-406b-9e0f-846290d374fa) tab at the top.
     2. Select a scenario from the list then press **Play**.
     3. Once you're done, you can either press **Stop** to stop the scenario or simply press **[G]** on keyboard / **[DPAD Left]** on controller to do the same thing without opening the menu.
-    - *NOTE: you cannot control scenario props. scenarios are different from animations.*
+       > *NOTE: You cannot control scenario props.
+Scenarios are different from animations.*

 ## Known Issues: